 Tell your doctor if you have allergies to any other medicines, foods, preservatives

 Tell your doctor if you have or have had any of the following medical conditions:

 blood pressure problems

-your pharmacy, supermarket or health food shop.
+that you get without a prescription from your pharmacy, supermarket or health food

-Some medicines may interact with pramipexole.
+Some medicines and this one may interfere with each other.
 These include:

 any medicines for the treatment of Restless Legs Syndrome

 medicines used in the treatment of high blood pressure or heart problems (e.g. digoxin,

 certain medicines used in the treatment of mental illness/psychosis (antipsychotics

 metoclopramide - commonly used to help control nausea and vomiting